smatechnologies/visualcron-docs/docs/client-user-interface/server/job-tasks/interactivity-tasks/send-keys.md

 * e and c are pressed, send the string argument "+(ec)"
 * e is pressed, followed by a lone c (with no SHIFT), send the string argument "+ec"

 You can use the *SendKeys* method to send a pattern of keystrokes that consists of a single keystroke pressed several times in a row.
 To do this, create a compound string argument that specifies the keystroke you want to repeat, followed by the number of times you want it repeated.
-You do this using a compound string argument of the form {keystroke number}.
-For example, to send the letter "x" ten times, you would send the string argument "{x 10}".
+You do this using a compound string argument of the form `{keystroke number}`.
+For example, to send the letter "x" ten times, you would send the string argument "`{x 10}`".
 Be sure to include a space between keystroke and number.

 :::tip Note 3